-1. Dynamics in the Model with I_h

-We start by illustrating this with the model using I_h.
+3.1.1.
+Dynamics in the Model with I_h .
+We start by illustrating this with the model using I_h .
 Figure 2A demonstrates the effects of coupling strength on STRCs and $F(\Delta)$.
-The cells are biased so that they spike naturally with a period of 120ms.
-In the first row, the maximal synaptic conductance is 0.0006mS/cm2.
-As indicated by the STRCs, the maximal advance induced by this input is approximately 1.7ms.
-The directly measured STRC (solid line) and linearized STRC (dashed line) are very similar, confirming that coupling is weak, according to our operational definition.
-As expected from the STRCs, the two versions of $F(\Delta)$ in Fig. 2A (right side) are very similar.
+The cells are biased so that they spike naturally with a period of 120 ms. In the first row, the maximal synaptic conductance is 0.0006 mS/cm2.
+As indicated by the STRCs, the maximal advance induced by this input is approximately 1.7 ms. The directly measured STRC (STRC{dir}) and linearized STRC (STRC{lin}) are very similar (closely overlapped), confirming that coupling is weak, according to our operational definition.
+As expected from the STRCs, $F{\text{dir}}(\Delta)$ and $F{\text{lin}}(\Delta)$ in Fig. 2A (right side) are very similar.
 They predict stable synchrony and unstable anti-synchrony.
 These predictions are confirmed by results from two-cell simulations (open circles, which represent trajectories of intercellular timing differences for a number of simulations begun with different initial conditions).